VinitaSilaparasetty/EDA-with-Python-for-ABCDE-Conference/README.md

 # Prerequisites:

+Ensure that you have the following programmes and packages installed on your system.
 Installation Instructions can be found here:https://independent.academia.edu/VinitaSilaparasetty

 * Python 3
 * Numpy